chooper/charleshooper.net/source/_posts/2015-11-08-briefly-health-checks.markdown

 1. Be lightweight and fast

-If you do those six things and implement health checks in your application, you’ll have a better monitoring endpoint than many and won’t be far off from application auto healing.
+If you implement health checks in your application following this advice, you'll have a more resilient, monitorable, and manageable application.

-Is there anything else you would add?
+How about you all?
+Is there anything you would add?

 [1]: http://12factor.net/
 [2]: http://www.charleshooper.net/blog/briefly-logs/